The tide is rising for logistics to pull ahead

 Working under the banner of CargoX proves to be quite a dynamic position; this is something that all team members, old and new, find out at eventually.
 The two distinct areas of interest, namely logistics and blockchain, both call for a wide range of experience from any new possible recruit to our ranks.
 But the industry also calls for in-depth knowledge of socio-political contexts in various regions so as to be able to advise on the implementation of new technological solutions in the best possible way.

 Many project managers do well in traditional tech start-up firms, but very few have a working knowledge of blockchain technology, even though the reality of blockchain relevance and implementation is clear.
-Both in software development and in the project/product management for blockchain related startups there is a big gap in actually available human resources, which is filling up to really drive innovation forward with noticeable momentum.
+Both in software development and in the project/product management for blockchain-related startups there is a big gap in actually available human resources, which is filling up to really drive innovation forward with noticeable momentum.

-And logistics itself is so broad, embedded into some very strongly rooted practices of decades or even centuries past, coupled with a newly emerging field of blockchain technology, which interconnects thing in such a way as to create entirely new job profiles.
+And logistics itself is so broad, embedded into some very strongly rooted practices of decades or even centuries past, coupled with a newly emerging field of blockchain technology, which interconnects things in such a way as to create entirely new job profiles.

-One of the things that make working at CargoX dynamic is the fact that team members, such as business developers and project managers, will travel quite a bit, not only for specific business, but also to attend conferences in logistics, maritime matters, and port conventions of all kinds.
+One of the things that make working at CargoX dynamic is the fact that team members, such as business developers and project managers, will travel quite a bit, not only for a specific business, but also to attend conferences in logistics, maritime matters, and port conventions of all kinds.

 Along the way, they meet a slew of highly accomplished people who, on a personal level, have much to say and propose an idea, a question, an inquiry about our product/service.
 Of course, as a team member, you should really believe in the product, but you must also be knowledgeable about your product and have answers at hand for whoever asks you about it, at any level of the business hierarchy.

 Now, just imagine a team member representing and explaining our product, the Smart B/L dApp, with all its underlying and surrounding logic.
 This product is an amalgam of two very complex fields, both of which take a lifetime to master – logistics and blockchain-based software.
-The product is essentially very bare bones, which is why it is so easy to believe in and get behind: it’s a Smart Bill of Lading – the smartest and easiest there is!
+The product is essentially very bare-bones, which is why it is so easy to believe in and get behind: it’s a Smart Bill of Lading – the smartest and easiest there is!
 I mean, it should not come as a surprise to anyone that we as an industry would eventually make digital ledgers so good that sending the Bill of Lading documents literally by hand and on paper would become obsolete, as it should have become decades ago when the internet was introduced.

 And this is what it comes to – a team member demonstrates the product, it simply works, the UI is beautiful, if compared to other business software suites, there are no visible hiccups to make a fuss about, the claims about the tech superiority are valid and legitimate.
 The product is mature enough for adoption.
 Perfect!
 After the presentation there is mingling, sitting at tables, and discussing the new opportunities, the value, business propositions.
 Praise for the product!